macdougt/MLIntroduction/session-6/README.md

 ## 7. Design our Tensorflow model

-So we talked about Sequence models, and how to prepare time series data for model training, it is time to design our model Since it is a time series we know we will need to use a sequence model, so we will go with LSTM, but through running many experiments it was found that having a convolution layer before the LSTM leads to better results so we will do that in our model.
-But of course, you can try to add and remove layers to see for your self
+Earlier we described how to prepare time series data for sequence model training, now we we must discuss its design.

+Always choose sequence models when dealing with Time Series.
+We will start with LSTM, but many experiments [ref?] have shown that having a convolution layer before the LSTM leads to better results so we will do that in our model.
+You can experiment by adding and removing layers to see the effect for yourself.

 **Example model:**